deepakuniyaliit/Full-Stack-Web-Development/README.md

      focus on solving these tutorials.

-Note - In case of any doubt, clarification or suggestion, please contact deepak.uniyal08@gmail.com Deepak Uniyal
+Note - In case of any doubt, clarification or suggestion, please contact deepakuniyal@geu.ac.in Deepak Uniyal
 Assistant Professor, CSE
 Graphic Era Deemed To Be University